Strong winds and low humidity increase threat of wildfires and power shutoffs in Southern California over Thanksgiving holiday - KTVZ

 “Now is the time to activate your emergency plan in case of evacuations during a fast-moving #wildfire, even at night,” a tweet from the NWS in Los Angeles said.

-In the San Diego area, conditions will be slightly better with wind gusts up to 60 mph and relative humidity between 7% and 15%, CNN weather producer Robert Shackelford said.
+In the San Diego area, conditions will be slightly better with wind gusts up to 60 mph and relative humidity between 7% and 15%, CNN Meteorologist Robert Shackelford said.

 The gusty conditions could lead to delays at airports in the region.